Topic: Infectious Diseases

 Mumps is a contagious and infectious viral disease causing swelling of the parotid and other salivary glands in the face and possible involvement of the male and female reproductive organs (see below).

-Mortality rate: about one per ten thousand people who are infected dies.
+Mortality rate: about one per ten thousand people who are infected die.

 TRANSMISSION: Mumps is spread person-to-person through contact with respiratory secretions, such as saliva from an infected person.
-Mumps can also be spread through direct contact with the virus by sharing with infected persons utensils or cups, or through indirect surface contact after the surface has been exposed.
+Mumps can also be spread through direct contact with the virus by sharing with the infected person's utensils or cups or through indirect surface contact after the surface has been exposed.